-The Organ Transplantation Tolerance and Xenotransplantation Laboratory in the Transplantation Biology Research Center (TBRC) at Massachusetts General Hospital works to develop strategies to induce tolerance across both allogeneic and xenogeneic barriers in large animals with the ultimate goal of developing clinical tolerance induction protocols.
+The Organ Transplantation Tolerance and Xenotransplantation Laboratory in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital works to develop strategies to induce tolerance across both allogeneic and xenogeneic barriers in large animals with the ultimate goal of developing clinical tolerance induction protocols.
 Our current major projects include:

 Our lab has also extended this technique to islet transplantation.
 We have developed a method for transplantation of islets as a vascularized graft (islet-kidney).
 Life-supporting islet-kidneys from single donors achieved glucose regulation and maintained normal renal function in both pigs and non-human primates that were treated with tolerance-inducing regimens.
 This promising technique may be the basis for future clinical protocols for the treatment of diabetic nephropathy.